sarathskumar/homelab-server/README.md

 # Homelab Server — Lenovo ThinkCentre M75q Gen 2 Tiny

-A compact Proxmox VE homelab running a media server (Jellyfin) and self-hosted photo/video management (Immich), built on a low-power Tiny PC.
+A general-purpose Proxmox VE homelab built on a low-power Tiny PC.
+The goal is a flexible platform for media serving, home automation, and personal research / experimentation.

 ## Overview